tweag/nickel/doc/manual/contracts.md

 } | Schema
 ```

 `Between5And9` and `Between0And1` are awkwardly similar.
-Because custom
-contracts are nothing more than functions, we can use function arguments as
+Instead, we can use a
-parameters for contracts.
-Given how partial function application works,
-parameters must appear first, before the `label` and `value` arguments:
+single function parametrized by some arguments which returns a contract:

 ```nickel
 let Between = fun min max =>